 For instance, food producers or livestock farmers now expect more ergonomic work tools, the ability to scan and use their data to improve their performance (decision making tools, applications, connected objects, Big Data), and would like to monitor and manage their business remotely when necessary.
 Similarly, online training (MOOC) is considerably expanding.

-Neovia, world leader in animal nutrition and health, integrates these new market and customer needs and demands in its service offer and is investing heavily in the digital, big data, connectivity, and new ways of working and innovating.
+Neovia, world leader in animal nutrition, integrates these new market and customer needs and demands in its service offer and is investing heavily in the digital, big data, connectivity, and new ways of working and innovating.
 As an example, the company has created several departments over the past four years that analyse market needs (present and future) and work closely with customers, partners, universities, competitiveness clusters, and target start-ups worldwide on these issues.
 These new departments are: the Market Monitoring Department, the Innovation Management Department which includes the Design Lab, the Software and Innovation Department, and the Digital Department.

 The creation of Neovia’s Digital Department clearly illustrates the company’s desire to reinvent its business model and resolutely engage in accelerated digital transformation.
 Today, digital technology permeates both the company’s working methods (video-conferences, touch screens, etc.) and its services offer: decision making tools, connected objects, applications, and precision nutrition.